WHAT: CETACEAN (The Whale), the 6th performance from The Unreliable Bestiary

 production manager: Joshua Stenger

 Inspired by the literary concept of the unreliable narrator and the medieval bestiary, The Unreliable Bestiary is an ark of stories about animals, humans, and planet Earth.
 With a team of award-winning collaborators, Deke Weaver’s life-long project is presenting a performance for every letter of the alphabet—each letter representing an endangered animal or habitat.
-Funny, dark, and haunting, CETACEAN (The Whale) – The Unreliable Bestiary’s sixth performance – will feature a large cast, huge-scale video projection, dance, and live sound design, while interweaving tales of the sea and its failing ecosystems.
+Funny, dark, and haunting, CETACEAN (The Whale) – The Unreliable Bestiary’s sixth performance – featured dance, live sound design, and huge-scale video projection while interweaving tales of the sea and its failing ecosystems.

-Part social practice, part installation, part live event, the project’s three years of research will culminate in this big fat live public performance.
-Over the past two years, hundreds of local students have listed their hopes and fears in CETACEAN workshops.
+Part social practice, part installation, part live event, the project’s three years of research culminated in a big fat live public performance.
+For two years, hundreds of local students listed their hopes and fears in CETACEAN workshops.
 Students burned the lists of fear, made origami stars from the lists of hope, and filled discarded plastic bottles with the ash of fear and the stars of hope.
-We’ll suspend thousands of these messages-in-a-bottle in the cavernous University of Illinois Stock Pavilion, and tell our stories under a sea of hope and fear.
+We suspended thousands of these messages-in-a-bottle in the cavernous University of Illinois Stock Pavilion, and told stories under a sea of hope and fear.

 CETACEAN started with this idea: a beached whale can be the equivalent of a Superfund site.
 Removing 35-75 tons of rotting whale is a problem.
 The task becomes harder, and even dangerous, when it’s understood that man-made toxins that pollute the ocean are concentrated in whale blubber.
 Author Rebecca Giggs writes, “Greenland’s Inuit women, who seasonally consume whale … had been warned off eating beluga during pregnancy and advised to stop nursing their babies altogether … According to BBC’s ‘Planet Earth: The Future’: ‘If her milk was in containers other than her breasts, she would not be allowed to take it over state lines.’”
 We’ve come to a time in human history where mother’s milk – what used to be the definition of innocence and purity – just might kill you.